BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

 `VpnId`, `Rule`, `WorkspaceId`

--   Incident creation limit rules
+-   Supression rules
     For alerts that are not filtered from “Unclosed incident creation limit”, incident creation is limited by applying the rules set from the service.
     However, there must be unclosed incidents.

     Also, the user can handle the problems according to the user’s judgment by creating the incidents manually even if the alerts have not been created.
 (To be scheduled)

     -	The user can create as incidents by selecting alerts that are not created because of the alert rules.
 (To be scheduled)
     -	The user can manually create incidents even if no alerts have been created.
 (To be scheduled)
     -	The user can connect to other incidents by selecting alerts that incident have already been created.
 (To be scheduled)